-Ms Fernandes was born in Northwick Park Hospital and grew up in Kenton and Wembley, attending Uxendon Manor Primary School.
+Ms Braverman was born in Northwick Park Hospital and grew up in Kenton and Wembley, attending Uxendon Manor Primary School.
 After studying Law at Queens’ College, Cambridge University, she worked as a Barrister for 10 years in London and qualified as an Attorney in New York City.
 She is a founding member of Michaela Community School and has chaired the Board of Governors since 2013.
 She has been the Member of Parliament for Fareham since 2015, representing the Conservative Party.
 She is a member of the Education Select Committee in Parliament.

 Ms Pia Decarlucci – Governor.
 Responsible for Safeguarding.